 Enschede is easy to reach by bus and within the city you can travel virtually anywhere by bus.
 The busses are fast and reliable.
 Thanks to special bus lanes the frequency of busses is relatively high.
 During peak hours there are six to eight busses running every hour and on some connections there are fourteen busses running because of the combination of bus lines.

 Special ‘Park & Ride’ locations are situated next to one of the main access motorways.
-Here you can park the entire day for € 2,-.
+Here you can park the entire day for € 3.00.
 This includes a free bus ride for up to five people to the city.
-On Saturdays and German holidays extra shuttle busses are deployed to take you to and from the city centre.
+You can park your car 24 hours a day 7 days a week.

-Transport by bus in Enschede is provided by Twents (part of Syntus) and Arriva.
+Transport by bus in Enschede is provided by Twents (part of Syntus), Arriva and Keolis.

 www.arriva.nl (only available in Dutch)